Our Organisation Search Quick Links

 You are liable for any injury or damage caused by your horse to other people or to property.

-Registration of Equine Premises
+Registration of equine premises

-It is a legal requirement under the Control on Places where Horses are kept Regulations (SI 113 of 2014) that all premises where equine are kept must be registered with the Department of Agriculture.
+It is a legal requirement under the Control on Places where Horses are kept Regulations (Statutory Instrument No 113 of 2014) that all premises where equine are kept must be registered with the Department of Agriculture.
 Accordingly, you should ensure that your equine is being kept on a registered premise.
 If your holding is not already registered as an Equine Premises, you should apply immediately to DAFM for an Equine Premises Number.

 Application form for Equine Premises Number is available here

-Registration of Equines
+Registration of equines

 If you own or keep a horse or other equine, it must be microchipped and must have an official identification document, known as a horse passport.

-More information is available here
+More information on equine registration and passports is available here.

-Change of Ownership of Equines
+Change of ownership of equines

 Health and Safety